 You can listen to more of the stories our community researchers have selected here.

 The photographs that illustrate this article were taken by Neil Kenlock and Charlie Phillips, two exceptional photographers belonging to the Windrush generation.
-Their work forms part of the museum’s Historic Photographs Collection and documents the everyday experiences of Afro-Caribbean Londoners and the challenges they faced while creating a home and community in British society in the decades following the Second World War.
+Their work forms part of the museum’s Historic Photographs Collection and documents the everyday experiences of African-Caribbean Londoners and the challenges they faced while creating a home and community in British society in the decades following the Second World War.
 Alongside the work of other photographers such as Armet Francis, Roger Mayne, Henry Grant, Paul Styles and Paul Trevor, their photographs form a rich visual record from which to reflect on London’s histories of migration.